celerik/react-boilerplate/source/README.md

 ##### Avaliable Scripts

-FlowOS has many other scripts that are pretty helpful for any Dev Team.
+React Boilerplate has many other scripts that are pretty helpful for any Dev Team.

 - ```lintj``` - You can use this for checking if any change in the code is syntactically correct according to the project's structure.